 that it teaches our girls to say what they think,

 write what they feel and live what they believe."

 Dr. Porges, a member of Baldwin’s Class of 1996, began her tenure as Baldwin's eighth Head of School in July 2016.
 Click here to see videos from her installation ceremony, which gathered the Baldwin community to celebrate the School’s mission, impact and bright future.

 Before returning to Baldwin, Dr. Porges served at the White House, as White House Fellow and a senior advisor for cybersecurity and technology policy at the National Economic Council.
 Prior to joining the White House, she was a Fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs and at the Council on Foreign Relations.
 In these roles, she traveled throughout the Middle East and Afghanistan, conducting research on counterterrorism—including interviews with former members of Al Qaeda and the Taliban and Syrian rebel fighters, where she sought to better understand their perspectives.
 Dr. Porges also served as a counterterrorism policy advisor in the U.S. Departments of the Treasury and Defense, and on active duty in the U.S. Navy, flying jets as a Naval Flight Officer.

-Dr. Porges, a native of Penn Valley, PA, holds a bachelor’s degree from Harvard University, a master’s degree from the London School of Economics, and a doctorate from King’s College London.
+Dr. Porges, who grew up ten minutes from Baldwin, holds a bachelor’s degree from Harvard University, a master’s degree from the London School of Economics and a doctorate from King’s College London.
 Her awards include the National Committee on American Foreign Policy 21st Century Leader Award and the NATO Medal for service in Afghanistan.
-Her writings have been published by The New York Times, The New Yorker, The Wall Street Journal, and other top-tier outlets, and she has appeared on CNN, CSPAN, and Al Jazeera.
+She is widely published, including by The New York Times, The New Yorker, The Wall Street Journal, and other top-tier outlets and she has appeared on CNN, CSPAN, Al Jazeera and more.